AnyLog-co/documentation/13- Support & Troubleshooting/04- Third-Party Support/03- MilvusDB.md

 For backup, since standalone Milvus stores its metadata in etcd and its actual vector/object data in MinIO (both visible as their own services in the compose file above), backing up the `etcd_data` and `minio_data` volumes covers the underlying state.
-Zilliz also publishes a dedicated [milvus-backup](https://github.com/zilliztech/milvus-backup) tool for logical collection-level backup/restore, which is generally the more reliable option over raw volume snapshots.
+Zilliz also publishes a dedicated
+<a href="https://github.com/zilliztech/milvus-backup" target="_blank">milvus-backup</a> tool for logical collection-level backup/restore,
+which is generally the more reliable option over raw volume snapshots.

 ---